shaneocon/code-quiz/README.md

 However, the rest of the quiz does not respond to the user's clicks.
 I wish I had a reliable answer to my problem but I think my research skills have improved as a result of this work and I think that is really the crux of these assignments.

+THE CODING SEA BE FULL FOUL IN ITS FURY!